julienvollering/DSMdepth/ms/ms.md

   Peatlands are Earth's most carbon-dense terrestrial ecosystems and their carbon density varies with the depth of the peat layer.
   Accurate mapping of peat depth is crucial for carbon accounting and land management, yet existing maps lack the resolution and accuracy needed for these applications.
   This study evaluates whether digital soil mapping using remotely sensed data can improve existing maps of peat depth in Norway.
-  Specifically, we assessed the predictive value of LiDAR-derived terrain variables and airborne radiometric data at two contrasting sites.
+  Specifically, we assessed the predictive value of LiDAR-derived terrain variables and airborne radiometric data across two, >10 km^2^ sites.
-  We measured peat depth at 372 and 1878 locations and trained random forest models to predict depth at 10 m resolution.
+  We measured peat depth by probing and ground-penetrating radar at 372 and 1878 locations at the two sites, respectively.
+  Then we trained random forest models using radiometric and terrain variables, plus the national map of peat depth, to predict peat depth at 10 m resolution.
-  The best models achieved mean absolute errors of 60 and 56 cm, explaining one-third of the variation in peat depth.
+  The two best models achieved mean absolute errors of 60 and 56 cm, explaining one-third of the variation in peat depth.
   Terrain variables were better predictors than radiometric variables, with elevation and valley bottom flatness showing the strongest relationships to depth.
-  Radiometric data showed inconsistent value, improving predictions at one site while degrading performance at the other.
+  Radiometric variables showed inconsistent predictive value -- improving performance at one site while degrading it at the other.
+  The accuracy of the national map of peat depth did not measure up to any of our remote sensing models, even though it was calibrated to the same data.
-  Our models improved upon the national peat depth map, but weak relationships with remotely sensed variables make peat depth hard to predict.
+  Still, weak relationships with remotely sensed variables make peat depth hard to predict overall.
-  These findings suggest that while digital soil mapping can enhance existing peat depth maps, reliable carbon stock assessments still require strategic field sampling.
+  Based on these findings, digital soil mapping can improve existing, broad-scale maps of peat depth, but local carbon stock assessment requires additional field sampling.
   Furthermore, the inability of models to identify peat presence outside known peatlands highlights the need for integrated mapping of peat occurrence and depth.
 bibliography: ms.bib
 running: